oVirt/ovirt-site/source/feature/glusterfs-storage-domain.html.md

 ## Dependencies / Related Features and Projects

-Gluster volume must be pre-setup (either via oVirt or other means) for it to be used as a storage domain. glusterfs, glusterfs-server and glusterfs-fuse rpm packages must be installed.
+*   Gluster volume must be pre-setup (either via oVirt or other means) for it to be used as a storage domain.
+*   glusterfs, glusterfs-server and glusterfs-fuse rpm packages must be installed.
+*   Needs minm libvirt version 1.0.1 (which has the gluster protocol/network disk support)
+*   Needs qemu version 1.3 (which has the gluster block backend support)

 ## Documentation / External references